SneiderLZ16/SPA_FINAL/README.md

 ##  Roles: Admin vs User Users

 in this app can have a role field that defines their permissions: admin: You have full access.
 Can: Create new events.
 Edit and delete events from the list. customer: You have limited access.
 Can only: See the list of events, sign up for events and create events.
 You cannot edit, delete.

+---
+## How to run

+Option #1: You must stop at the index.html file, then right click and click on the option (Open with live server)

+Option #2 (Recommended): You must enter the terminal and execute the command npm run dev, Following this, the terminal will create a local server, you must enter the server URL (e.g.: http://localhost:5173) and once you enter the project will be loaded.

+Option #3: Just like in step #2, you should open console (command ctrl + j) and execute the following command (json-server --watch db.json), the terminal will create a local server with the port (http://localhost:3000)